How US men’s gymnastics team is preparing for Paris Olympics

 A couple of days before the opening ceremony, Bercy Arena may be bustling only with athletes and their coaches, but soon the Paris venue would be packed with tens of thousands fans.

 “I think it's crazy, walking around the arena and seeing the seats [that are] going to be filled in a couple of days.
-It’s exciting,” Frederick Richard, who is competing in the Olympics for the first time.
+It’s exciting,” Frederick Richard, who is competing in the Olympics for the first time, said.

 Local